Although it has been around under various names for the past 40 years, Flybe was never an airline for the masses.

-Its demise would leave a vacuum that would be hard to fill - and pose a dilemma for many people whose lifestyle depends on the routes that it serves.
+Its demise will leave a vacuum that is hard to fill - and pose a dilemma for many people whose lifestyle depends on the routes that it serves.

 If an airline goes out of business, no other operator automatically takes over their routes and there is no guarantee any would.

 However, rival companies can bid to buy take-off and landing slots previously used by collapsed airlines.